Harborn-digital/cookie-consent-bundle/README.md

 By loading Resources/public/js/cookie_consent.js the cookie consent will be submitted via ajax and the cookie consent will be shown on top of your website while pushing down the rest of the website.

 ### Template Themes
-You can override the templates by placing templates inside your poject:
+You can override the templates by placing templates inside your project:

 ```twig
 # app/Resources/CHCookieConsentBundle/views/cookie_consent.html.twig